cubicmushroom/cqrs/docs/cqrs-architecture.md

 #### Command Bus

 - Dispatches commands asynchronously by default
-- Returns a `CommandId` for tracking
+- Returns a `CommandId` for tracking, prepared from the `MessageIdStamp::$messageId`, so relied on the presence of the `MessageIdStampMiddleware`.
-- Automatically attaches `MessageIdStamp` with generated `CommandId`
-- Provides comprehensive logging and error handling
 - Uses `DispatchAfterCurrentBusStamp` for proper async handling

 #### Query Bus

 - Dispatches queries synchronously (queries need to return data)
 - Returns the query result directly
-- Automatically attaches `MessageIdStamp` with generated `QueryId`
-- Provides comprehensive logging and error handling
 - Uses Symfony Messenger's synchronous handling

 #### Domain Event Bus

-- Dispatches domain events asynchronously
+- Dispatches domain events synchronously
 - Returns a `DomainEventId` for tracking
 - Automatically attaches `MessageIdStamp` with generated `DomainEventId`
 - Allows multiple handlers for the same event